Received a Citation?

 Important: do not ignore your citation.
-The court will have to issue a default judgment and you will face additional fees.
+State law then requires the court to issue a default judgment and you will face additional fees.
 Failure to respond to a criminal citation may result in suspension of your driver license and a warrant for your arrest.

 For more information on your options, visit our Traffic page.

 Received a Summons or other Notice?